disa-mhembere/Guided-Assembler/README.md

 1. Inform those who may stumble upon this of what they are looking at.
-2. Comply with final project guidelines which state we should have a README (Hi Ben!
-Hi Kyle :-D).
+2. Comply with final project guidelines which state we should have a README.
 3. Inform all that this is not an optimized code base yet, the emphasis is on functionality and accuracy in contig recognition.
 4. Inform those that decide to pull/fork etc that this code comes with no warranty of anything.